 I was raised in a witty, cutting, aggressive dialogued environment and became a master of it in high school and college.
 With this background it would be easy to derail conversations for my own purpose.
 Regardless, I have consciously decided not to do so; one… out of manners and respect for the author, and two… for the possibility to learn something new.
-I would never lash out with a personal attack as I see that as a weak and small minded response.
+I would never lash out with a personal attack or cyber bullying as I see that as a weak and small minded response.
 I wish that were true of others.

 You’ve seen and read these commentator’s… foul language, personal insults, with no regard to intellectual dialogue whatsoever.
 They try, and many times succeed, in derailing the conversation of a great discussion or article topic towards their own agenda.
 While I believe everyone is entitled to their opinion they do not.
 Their ideas are the only ones that count… at least in their own limited mind.
 This cyber bullying trend in conversation is starting to grow exponentially.
 Especially in social media.

 Social media is a great tool to get the word out.
 Unfortunately many abuse this power.
 They hide behind their virtual diatribe with virtual bravery.
 And yet I have always found these assassins of conversation a little less brave when they can’t hide behind an email, blog discussion, or status… when they are confronted live.
 It is tempting to retaliate.